Military Spouse

 4. Existing Benefits and Resources

 Military benefits, savings, and other assets all play a role.
-Life insurance fills gaps.
+Life insurance may fill gaps.
 It does not operate in isolation.

 How Needs Change Over Time